- It is the responsibility of each individual student to access the proper resources to get and from their placement site.

 FYP Van: If you are enrolled in an FYP or FYS course with a CBL, please complete the First Year Program Van Request Form at www.stlawu.edu/fyp/form/vehicle-transportation-request.
 For more information, contact Debbie Bishop at email@example.com or stop by the FYP office at 11 Hillside Drive.

 - If a University vehicle is not available on the day/time a placement is scheduled, students may be given permission to utilize a personal vehicle (which they are an insured driver for).

 - If approved, the student may be eligible for Mileage Reimbursement for using their personal car up to a maximum of $100 per placement per semester.
-Students with placements within five miles (round trip) from campus will not be reimbursed for mileage.
-More information will be sent to eligible students after all placements are finalized.
-Mileage Reimbursement Application
+To apply, please complete the online Mileage Reimbursement Application

-- If mileage reimbursement is approved, the student will need to submit a Student Mileage Log as well as the Student Time Log via the Online Mileage Log Submission Form by the Monday following the last day of classes.
+- If mileage reimbursement is approved, the student will need to email a completed/approved Student Time Log to firstname.lastname@example.org and submit the Online Mileage Log Submission Form by the Monday following the last day of classes.

 Please Note: Mileage Reimbursement is only available until funds are depleted